Aetherall/mcp-nvim-tmux/README.md

 An MCP (Model Context Protocol) server that enables AI agents to control Neovim instances running in tmux sessions.
 Includes a standalone bash script for direct usage.

-## Quick Start with Claude

-1. Copy `.mcp.json.example` to `.mcp.json` in any project
-2. Restart Claude Desktop
-3. Ask Claude to edit files with Neovim!

-Example: "Start a neovim session and create a Python hello world script"

 ## Features

 - Start/stop Neovim in detached tmux sessions